How to find US election results in Apple News - 9to5Mac

 Earlier this year, Apple announced that it would offer “the most comprehensive” coverage of the 2020 US presidential election via Apple News.
-Now that Election Day has officially arrived, here’s how to follow along with news coverage and results as they roll in.
+Now that the presidential election has officially arrived, here’s how to follow along with news coverage and results as they roll in.

 When you open the Apple News app on your iPhone, iPad, or Mac, you’ll see a live “Presidential Race” ticker that shows the breakdown of Electoral Votes as states begin to report.
 Tapping on the Presidential Race ticker will show you a more detailed breakdown of results, including details on precincts reporting, the popular vote, and more.